top of page

 4. Who wrote the following statement around 77 AD?

+“There was a wise man called Jesus, and his conduct was excellent.
 He was known to be virtuous.
-Many people among the Jews and other nations became his disciples.
+Many people among the Jews and other nations have become his disciples.
 Pilate sentenced him to death by crucifixion.
 But those who would become his disciples did not abandon his discipleship.
 They reported that he had appeared to them three days after his crucifixion and that he was alive.”

 a.
 Josephus.